ErickRodrCodes/fgcos/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Machine description**
+Please indicate a detailed description of your machine.
+You can use [HWINFO](https://www.hwinfo.com/download/) to generate a text report.

 **To Reproduce**
 Steps to reproduce the behavior: